What is options trading - and how are they traded?

 Short call example

 However, if the FTSE 100 settles at expiration above 7,400 points, then the buyer will exercise the contract.
 If the price is significantly above this level, then the seller can incur large losses.
-For example, if the FTSE settles at 7,500 points the contract will be exercised and the trader (the seller of the contract) will make a loss of £50.
+For example, if the FTSE settles at 7,500 points, the contract will be exercised and the trader (the seller of the contract) will make a loss of £100.

 Put options explained

-If you’re the writer (seller) of a put option, you have the obligation to buy an underlying asset, or where an option is cash-settled, make a cash payment if the holder exercises the option.
+If you’re the writer (seller) of a put option, you are obliged to buy an underlying asset or, where an option is cash-settled, make a cash payment if the holder exercises the option.

 Long put option example